Benefits of service accreditation

 You may be able to extend your accreditation to cover the new service or project if it is:

 - an additional specialist area.
-You'll need to submit evidence that the service meet the accreditation criteria.
+You'll need to submit evidence that the service meets the accreditation criteria.

 - aimed at a new target population or funded for a specific project, but works within the existing policies and procedures of your accredited service.
 You'll need to provide an outline of the service with a list of any revised policies, procedures and forms.